dankinsoid/VDPresent/README.md

 ## Introduction

 VDPresent is a powerful, customizable library for managing view controller transitions and hierarchies in iOS applications.
-It aims to unify and simplify screen transitions by providing a single way to show/hide view controllers through the UIStackController, making it easier to manage custom transition animations and interactions.
+It aims to unify and simplify screen transitions by providing a single way to show/hide view controllers through the UIStackController hierarchy, making it easier to manage custom transition animations and interactions.

 ## Features